 Efficient cloud management – the process of administering all cloud resources and services in an organization – helps enterprises reduce waste and streamline IT operations.
 Of course, making your cloud management efforts “efficient” is easier said than done.

 The complexities of the different public, hybrid, and private cloud environments across different enterprises mean there’s no one-size-fits-all approach that will work for everyone.
-Even if we hone in on a single public cloud provider like AWS or Azure, the topic of cost-management gets so complex that there are multiple books on the topic.
+Even if we hone in on a single public cloud provider like AWS, Azure or GCP, the topic of cost-management gets so complex that there are multiple books on the topic.

 However, with industry analysts estimating that roughly 30% of cloud spend is wasted, getting cloud management right can significantly impact an enterprise.
 There’s no single reason for this waste, but some of the most common drivers of cloud waste identified by Gartner include: